Restricted:

 How can I report violations?

-For violations of water waste (Level 1 or Level 2) you can report waste to DWA.
+For violations of water waste (Level 1) you can report waste to DWA.
 Our team uses the reports to issue warning letters and to help us better enforce the rules.
 Please include precise time and location information in your reports.

 What time of day can I water?